srirymec/devops-sre-learning/kubernetes/interview-questions.md

 # Kubernetes Interview Questions

-## Kubernetes Fundamentals and Architecture
+## I. Kubernetes Fundamentals and Architecture

 ### 1. What is Kubernetes and why is it used?
 **Answer:**